Skip to content

 Migration example

-For an example sanctions crawler that does some custom splitting and categorisation:
+For a crawler that does some custom splitting:

 entity = context.make("LegalEntity")